-The District shall provide long-term disability (LTD) insurance to employees in classifications referenced in Section 6500.
+The District shall provide long-term disability (LTD) insurance to unrepresented employees in a classification referenced in Section 6500.
 Commencing July 1, 1998, or as soon thereafter as practical, the insurance shall provide a benefit of \$8,000 per month, but not to exceed sixty-six percent (66%) of the employee's monthly salary.
 The benefit shall commence ninety (90) days after the employee's disability commences.
 Benefit payments are paid after the employee first exhausts all sick leave, exhausting disability leave payable at the rate of 75 percent (75%) of full pay, and exhausting disability leave at the rate of 50 percent (50%) of full pay, in that order.
 Benefit payments shall expire at age 65, unless the employee's disability terminates sooner.
 If the employee applies for LTD benefits at age 65 or older, payments will expire within twelve (12) to twenty-four (24) months depending on age when the first payment begins.
 The District's insurance carrier shall determine eligibility including whether an employee is disabled.
 Preexisting conditions shall be excluded from coverage.
 The District shall have the right to change carriers and coverage so long as the replacement insurance is at least as advantageous.

+'''

 M.I.
 37912 - October 17, 1989; amended by M.I.
 43023 - June 9, 1998; amended by M.I.
-53569 - March 12, 2024.
+53569 - March 12, 2024; amended by M.I.
+(M.I. to be Determined) - July 8, 2025.

+'''